 Project Selection Methods for Decision Making

-The success of organizations is dependent to the profitability of projects that they select.
-Once an opportunity has been appeared for a project, there are several reasons that need to be analyzed before an organization decides to take it up.
-Project selection is one of the most important processes that influences the future incomes and existence of an organization .
-Because financial health of an organization depends on making right decisions and selecting profitable projects.
+The success of organizations is dependent on the profitability of projects that they select.
+Once an opportunity has appeared for a project, there are several reasons that need to be analyzed before an organization decides to take it up.
+Project selection is one of the most important processes that influence the future incomes and existence of an organization.
+Because the financial health of an organization depends on making right decisions and selecting profitable projects.
 There are various project selection methods used to choose the best one among the alternatives.
-In this article we will categorize the project selection methods and discuss each one.
-Note that this is an important concept from the PMP Exam point of view.
+In this article, we will categorize the project selection methods and discuss non financial criteria for project selection.
+Note that this is an important concept from the PMP certification exam point of view.

 What are the Project Selection Methods ?

 Now it is time to use the project selection methods.
-Basically project selection methods involve a group of time tested techniques that aim to filter the projects with high posibility of success.
+Basically, project selection methods involve a group of time tested techniques that aim to filter the projects with a high possibility of success.
 There are various methods for this purpose.
-Such methods can be classified in two main groups.
+Such methods can be classified into two main groups.